Skip to main content

 _config Scene

-The _config scene is always the starting scene in a test.
-This serves two purposes:
+The _config scene is always the first scene loaded at the start of a test.
+It serves two purposes:

 _questionnaire Scene

-The _questionnaire scene is included as a virtual space for subjects to answer a specified questionnaire on a virtual interface.
-The graphics are simple, like the _config scene, but can always be adapted to suit your needs.
+The _questionnaire scene provides a dedicated virtual space for participants to complete a specified questionnaire using a VR interface.
+Its visual style is intentionally simple, consistent with the _config scene, though both can be adapted to suit the aesthetic requirements of a study.

 _evaluation Scenes